Pacific Coast League: Further expansion

 In 1998, the Pacific Coast League took on five teams from the disbanding American Association, which had operated in the Midwest, and a sixth franchise was added to the league as an expansion team, thus providing the scheduling convenience of an even number of teams.
 The addition of the Iowa Cubs, Nashville Sounds, Oklahoma RedHawks, Omaha Royals, New Orleans Zephyrs, and the expansion Memphis Redbirds grew the league to an all-time-high 16 clubs.
 Despite its name, the league now extended well beyond the Pacific coast, stretching from Western Washington to Middle Tennessee; half of its teams were located east of the Rocky Mountains.

 The league's presence in Canada diminished and ended in the early 2000s, as the Vancouver Canadians moved to Sacramento to become the RiverCats in 2000 (however, a short-season A club replaced that one there), the Calgary Cannons moved to Albuquerque, New Mexico, to become the Albuquerque Isotopes in 2003, and the Edmonton Trappers, the circuit's final Canadian team moved to Round Rock in 2005.
 Of the cities represented in the PCL in its heyday, only Salt Lake City and Sacramento remain, and even these were represented by franchises different from those that originally called these cities home.
 In 2005, the Pacific Coast League became the first minor league ever to achieve a season attendance of over 7 million.
 In 2007, league attendance reached an all-time high of 7,420,095.

 In 2019, the team previously known as the Colorado Springs Sky Sox relocated to San Antonio, Texas and continued play in the PCL as the San Antonio Missions, assuming the identity of a team which had previously competed in the Double-A Texas League.
 This move was accompanied by realignment in the American Conference.
 Nashville and Memphis moved to the Northern Division, and Oklahoma City and San Antonio moved to the Southern Division.
-In a further move, the New Orleans Baby Cakes relocated to Wichita, Kansas where they became known as the Wichita Wind Surge.
+After the 2019 season, the New Orleans Baby Cakes relocated to Wichita, Kansas where they became known as the Wichita Wind Surge; the Wind Surge, though, would never play a PCL game due to the cancellation of the 2020 season and Minor League Baseball's subsequent reorganization.